Free & Reduced Price Meal Program

 The following Irvine Unified schools are currently participating in the School Breakfast Program:

-What are the nutritional requirements for school breakfasts?
+What are the nutrition requirements for school breakfasts?

 How do children qualify for free or reduced price breakfasts?